michaelbrusegard/Informatics-Project-1/workoutplanner/fxui/FXUI.md

 #### FxmlControllerPair-Constructor

-Creates a new `FxmlControllerPair` object, which associates an FXML view with a BaseController and MainController.
+Creates a new `FxmlControllerPair` object, which associates an FXML view with its respective controller and the MainController.
 It then sets the proper visibility of the different fxml-views.

 #### FxmlControllerPair-Methods

-- show(): shows the baseController and calls its init function
+- show(): Shows the new fxml and calls its init function
-- hide(): sets the visibility to false for the controller
+- hide(): sets visiblity false for the fxml.

 ### HomeController